 Now and then we dip our forks in the Acar Kiam Hu (RM5) or salted fish in vinegar and chili oil.
 This is a kind of pickled fish sambal or chutney, sometimes called nyonya XO sauce.
 It’s got bits of dried anchovy in it.

-Sharpens the appetite!
+That sharpens the appetite!

 I like it.